t-tht/Bit-board/Meeting Minutes.md

 ## Briefing with Jonny
 30 Apr 2019, 610b
-all team members, Johny from micro:bit
+all team members excpet Thomas, Johny from micro:bit
 - team member self-introduction
 ### From Jonny's briefing
 - 3 sources of knowledge from micro:bit to this project: